Skip to content

 Note

-Replace https://your-website.com/contact-form.html with the URL of the your licensing contact form.
+Replace https://example.com/contact-form.html with the URL of your license contact form.

 This RSL license template requires clients that want to use your website content for AI training to obtain a standard license from an RSL License Server.